 These indicators are listed below.
 They are a guide to assist BBFC Examiners in making recommendations in relation to works which are on the edge of suitability for classification according to the BBFC's Classification Guidelines.

-recommend -- passing the work uncut; passing the work with cuts; or determining that the work is unsuitable for classification.
-The presence of one or two aggravating indicators will not necessarily lead a work to be cut or even rejected,
+passing the work uncut; passing the work with cuts; or determining that the work is unsuitable for classification.
+The presence of one or two aggravating indicators will not necessarily lead a work to be cut or even rejected, if the mitigating

 Each factor listed below is expanded with possible examples of when the factor might come into play.